LynaLuo-Lab/tssr-smiles-generation/README.md

 # TSSR-SMILES: Reproducible Package for Sequence-Based Molecular Generation with RL

 This repository provides a compact, reproduction package for the TSSR-SMILES project.
 It bundles:
-- A pre-built Docker image (tssr-smiles:latest) saved as tssr-smiles.tar.gz in the project root.
+- A pre-built Docker image published to GitHub Container Registry: ghcr.io/lynaluo-lab/tssr-smiles-generation:latest.
-- A one-step launcher script run_docker.sh that automatically loads the image (if needed) and runs curated experiment profiles.
+- A one-step launcher script run_docker.sh that automatically pulls the image from GHCR (if needed) and runs curated experiment profiles.
 - The minimal source files required to execute the training and evaluation pipeline end-to-end on the dataset (under data/).

 You do not need to install Python, CUDA, or RDKit locally.
 Everything runs inside the provided container.